SherineBrahma/deepfermi/README.md

 sh script/train_job_queue.sh
 ```

 After training the model, it can be tested as described for the pre-trained model, with appropriate adaptations to the script and config files.
-However, keep in mind that the training data provided in this repository is relatively small and intended mainly for code demonstration purposes, so the model's performance may not be optimal.
+However, keep in mind that the training data provided in this repository is small and intended mainly for code demonstration purposes, so the model's performance will not be optimal.

 # Contribution